A+

 Urbanization: Larger, urban areas boasting abundant amenities and robust employment prospects often exhibit a heightened cost of living, driven by the increased demand for services and residential relocation.
 Consequently, this leads to elevated home prices and higher rental rates.
 In contrast, sparsely populated rural locales or regions marked by diminished demand typically offer a more limited range of amenities and experience slower job market expansion.
 This translates into a more affordable cost of living.

-Transportation: When public transportation options are limited or non-existent, residents frequently resort to vehicle ownership, which can significantly contribute to the overall cost of living.
-Monthly financial obligations encompass fuel, insurance, regular maintenance and potentially lease or financing expenses.
-In Green Bay, the transportation index is 1.1% higher than the national average.
+Transportation: In areas where public transportation is scarce or unavailable, residents often find themselves compelled to own and upkeep vehicles, thereby increasing the overall cost of living.
+Monthly expenses encompass fuel, insurance, routine maintenance and potentially lease or financing payments.
+In Green Bay, the transportation index is 1.5% lower than the national average.

 Where is the Data From?